justinbois/distribution-explorer-app/continuous/beta.rst

 Parameters
 ----------

-There are two parameters, both strictly positive: :math:`\alpha` and :math:`\beta`, defined in the above story.
+There are two shape parameters, both strictly positive: :math:`\alpha` and :math:`\beta`, defined in the above story.

 ----